Academic Catalogs

 Instructional Techniques

 There are three primary instructional methods employed.
-These methods include the following: Lecture and discussion format about theories and principals of human communication, Oral and written in-class practice of skills and competencies of interpersonal communication, and Preparation and presentation of informative and persuasive extemporaneous public speeches.
+These methods include the following: Lecture and discussion format about theories and principals of public speaking, interpersonal and small group communication.
+Oral and written practice of skills and competencies of public speaking, interpersonal and small group communication.
+Faculty-supervised and faculty evaluated speeches delivered to a live (physical or virtual) audience.
+Speeches will focus on informative and persuasive extemporaneous address.

 Reading Assignments